 Urban change is complex and constant.
 By the end of the century, 75 percent of the world’s population will be in urban areas.
 The Church must be spiritually and socially transformative in the urban arena.
 The Doctor of Ministry Urban Change Focus will assist church leaders in framing and pursuing spiritually and socially transformative ministry responses to these urban circumstances.
 Classes meet for two week sessions in January and June in Pittsburgh.
 Please note that there will be one two-week session in London (week one) and Pretoria (week two).
 This program is 36 credits and is to be completed in three years.
-Application deadline has been extended to Nov.
-15. Apply now to reserve your space in the next group.
+The application deadline has been extended.
+Classes begin June 2015.
+Apply now to reserve your space in the next group.

 - Urban Christianity in Cross-Cultural and Global Perspective